April 2, 2021

 Please let us know if you've made the calls/emails and let us know of any new information you get by commenting at the EACH Act event on Facebook or emailing RadicalWomenUS@gmail.com.

-If you can, please also contact your own congress people during the week of April 12-16 and urge them to become cosponsors and push the bill forward.
+If you can, please also contact your own congress people and urge them to become cosponsors and push the bill forward.

 Locate your Senators here.